Video of 2019 fatal stabbing shown during opening day of murder trial | CBC News

 Kayiranga and Simon fist-bumped and then, while Simon was looking away, Kayiranga pulled a knife from his pocket and stabbed Simon three times in the chest and neck, Rudnick said.

-Police are expected to testify they discovered the broken blade of a knife at the scene.
+Police are expected to testify they discovered the broken knife blade at the scene.
 Rudnick said it matches the brand Longo had bought from the grocery store.

 Simon made it into a stairwell at the Shepherds where he succumbed to his injuries.
 Efforts were made to revive him, Rudnick said.
 Simon was officially pronounced dead after he was taken to hospital.